RunMat

 GitHub

-atan2 — Quadrant-aware inverse tangent atan2(y, x) with MATLAB-compatible broadcasting.
+atan2 — Quadrant-aware inverse tangent atan2(y, x) in MATLAB and RunMat.

-theta = atan2(y, x) computes the four-quadrant inverse tangent of the point (x, y).
-It returns angles in radians covering the range (-pi, pi], giving robust results even when x is zero.
+theta = atan2(y, x) computes the four-quadrant inverse tangent of point (x, y).
+The result is in radians over (-pi, pi], with element-wise scalar expansion behavior that matches MATLAB and RunMat.

 • Inputs can be scalars, vectors, matrices, or N-D tensors of real numeric, logical, or character data.
 MATLAB-style implicit expansion (broadcasting) applies when shapes are compatible.